 Numerous studies have shown social media makes more lonely, not more connected.

-Challenge yourself to resist the urge to turn to social media next time you’re feeling lonely.
+Challenge yourself to resist the urge to turn to social media the next time you’re feeling lonely.
 Go through everything else on this list before you head over to your social media app of choice.

 Have you prayed, talked to another human being first, gotten sun on your face, exercised, eaten something healthy?